• Home

 The history

 In 2009, the Birkel family generously donated Festival Halle to the Reedville Fishermen's Museum (RFM) and its parent organization, the Greater Reedville Association.
-Originally built in 1909, burned and rebuilt in 1927 after a fire, Festival Halle was first Reedville High School and later the Reedville Primary School.
+Originally built in 1909, and rebuilt in 1927 after a fire, Festival Halle was first Reedville High School and later the Reedville Primary School.
 Since its donation, Festival Halle has been a cornerstone of the Reedville Fishermen's Museum’s community outreach and educational mission.

-For over a decade, Festival Halle hosted lectures, meetings, auctions, exhibits, and countless community events—from high school proms and wedding receptions to class reunions, Quinceañeras, and local club gatherings.
+For more than a decade, Festival Halle hosted lectures, meetings, auctions, exhibits, and countless community events—from high school proms and wedding receptions to class reunions, Quinceañeras, and local club gatherings.
 Sadly, in 2022, the venue was closed due to severe deterioration of the floor joists and underlying structural elements.
 As a result, Northumberland High School students have had to travel to Warsaw for their proms, underscoring the loss of this vital community space.

 Save Festival Halle Community Committee